Emmy Awards move to January, placing them firmly in Hollywood's awards season – KION546

 The ceremony will happen roughly four months later than originally planned.

-While the move is a bit of a throwback — the first Emmys, where only six awards were handed out, were held in January 1949, the Emmys traditionally air in September, a slot that once heralded the upcoming fall television season.
+While the move is a bit of a throwback — the first Emmys, where only six awards were handed out, were held in January 1949 — the show traditionally airs in September, a slot that once heralded the upcoming fall television season.
 But that timing dates back to when broadcast television dominated — both in viewership and Emmys contenders — in a way that has been effaced by cable television and streaming services.

-A person with knowledge of the plans but not authorized to speak publicly told The Associated Press last month that the show, scheduled for Sept.
-17, would be moved due to the ongoing strikes by film and television actors and screenwriters.
+A person with knowledge of the plans but not authorized to speak publicly told The Associated Press last month that the show, originally scheduled for Sept.
+17, would be moved because of the ongoing strikes by film and television actors and screenwriters.

 HBO is the leading nominee heading into the ceremony, with three of its series — “Succession,” “The Last of Us” and “The White Lotus” — racking up 74 nominations.
 In all, HBO received 127 nominations.